rankutah/blog/sites/rodmaxfielddds/content/services/bridges.md

 ### Bridges on Implants

 When there are several teeth missing in a row, it is sometimes possible to use a bridge that attaches to implants instead of natural teeth.
 Implant-supported bridges do take several months to complete, but may be preferable to other treatment options.
-For more information on implants click here.
+For more information on implants, see our page on [Implants](/services/implants/).

 {{< /col >}}